I went home to see my parents crying through prayer in front of the family shrine. I hated that I was the cause of their pain.

 He entered the precinct.
 “Hi, I need to speak with an officer on the Kristin Suzuki case.”

-One of the detectives from Schetter’s office, Roy, entered and called Naveen into an interrogation room.
+One of the detectives from Schetter’s office, Roy, entered and called Naveen into the interrogation room.
 The other detective on the case, O’Hara entered the room right after.

-“I found this necklace at the waterfront…fI think it might be Kristin’s.”
+“I found this at the waterfront…I think it might be Kristin’s.”
 Naveen placed the necklace on the table.

 “Sure, son.
 We just spoke to your pal, Reuben.”
 Roy informed him.
-“Do you want to explain what were you doing before Reuben got to the park?”
+“Do you want to explain what you were doing before he got to the park the night Kristin was murdered?"

 “I had called him from a payphone at the school and asked him to meet me at the park.
 “I wasn’t waiting for him for that long.
 I had left the school and went straight there.”
 Naveen explained.